 Gain an understanding of tax law.
 VAT registration is not optional once you have reached the revenue threshold, this changes year-on-year so ensure you are up to date.
 If you are a Limited Company then corporation tax rates need to be checked.
 If you employ staff, the new PAYE reporting regulations will apply to you.
 To gain further information on the legal requirements for starting a business in terms of your taxes, have a look at the Gov.uk website in relation to HMRC.

-Some insurances for your business are not compulsory but advisable, others are compulsory such as Employer's Liability Insurance.
+Some insurances for your business are not compulsory, but advisable, and others are compulsory, such as Employer's Liability Insurance.
 Always seek advice to ensure you have the appropriate insurance for your business.
-There are many specialist insurance brokers you can talk to, speak to trade associations who often have special member deals.
+There are many specialist insurance brokers you can talk to; speak to trade associations who often have special member deals.

 If you play music that can be heard by members of the public, you may need a licence from the Performing Rights Society, to find out more information look at www.prsformusic.com or take a look at our article for getting your license here.

 Whilst you may have Intellectual Property for you business, you do need to ensure you are not breaching that of any other business by trade mark, design, copyright infringement (think about your business name), even down to the images you may use on social media.
-A business was recently fined £7,500 for putting an image on her social media that she did not have permission to use.
-Check out www.ipo.gov.uk for further information and take a look at our article for protecting your business.
+Check out www.ipo.gov.uk for further information.

 Health and Safety